sarahqj9/sarahqj9.github.io/food_insecurity.md

 <img src="images/foodpantrymap.png"/>

   The map above illustrates which campuses provide food pantries or food resources to their students and staff.
-38% of all institutions
+Approximately 62% of all Maryland institutions provide a food pantry, while 38% of all institutions do not currently provide a food pantry.
+All sixteen public, 2-year institutions provided a food pantry, making up 49% of all institutions with food pantries.

 ### Colleges with Food Pantries vs. Federal Poverty Level Areas